kevin1610433/MS2-TeenageMutantNinjaTurtlesGame/README.md

 # **Surface**

-The Surface of my website was to obtain and eye catching feeling, I feel obtained this by using lots of colour and interesting images of the Turtles.
+The Surface of my website was to obtain and eye catching feeling, I feel I obtained this by using lots of colour and interesting images of the Turtles.
 I Used shutterstock for some of my images and the others I gained from the internet

 # **Technologies Used**

 - Html - Html was used to create the layout of the website
 - CSS - CSS was used to syle my website
 - Javascript - I used Javascript to flip my 'Game' cards around and incorporate the music function as long as the timer and move counter
-- Balsamiq Wireframes - Balsamiq was used to create wireframes to get an idea of layout
+- Balsamiq Wireframes - Balsamiq was used to create wireframes to get an idea of layout and changed slightly when I started coding
-- [Bootstrap](https://getbootstrap.com/) - I used bootstrap for responsivness and created an image carousel, I also used the CDN for this project and Bootstrap Grid
+- [Bootstrap](https://getbootstrap.com/docs/4.5/components/modal/) - I used bootstrap for my modal and used container divs for my classes
-- W3Schools - I found W3Schools extremelly helpful with this project and I used this responsive form [W3Schools](https://www.w3schools.com/css/tryit.asp?filename=trycss_form_responsive) i altered it a bit to suit my website
+- W3Schools - I found W3Schools extremelly helpful with this project and I used this audio to help with starting my theme music [W3Schools](https://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_audio_play) I then modified it a little.
-- [Font Awesome](https://fontawesome.com) I used font awesome for the icons
+- [Font Awesome](https://fontawesome.com/) I used font awesome for the icons
-- [Google Fonts](https://fonts.google.com/) - I used Google fonts for my fonts and i used "Pangolin" throughout the entire page as i think it works well with the site
+- [Google Fonts](https://fonts.google.com/specimen/Indie+Flower?sidebar.open=true&selection.family=Indie+Flower) - I used Google fonts for my fonts and I used "Indie-Flower" throughout the entire page as I think it works well with the site and fits the theme of the Turtles
 - [W3Validator](https://validator.w3.org/) - I used this to test my HTML and CSS

 # **Testing**